git-sites/Gita_Groups/README.md

 # Gita_Groups

-It's just a project for practicing and no cost budget host.
+It's just a project for practice and no cost budget host.